BurningSlime1233/Azebane/Races/Changeling.md

 Changelings are a type of highly mutable [[Fey]] who can change their appearance to look like anyone else.
-They are very often hired as spies and assassins.
-They love creating new identities.
+They are very often hired as spies and assassins but arent necessarily the most trusted or reliable.
+They love to create new identities and often have a variety of personalities as well.
+Each changeling has some kind of unique physical trait or quirk that they keep consistent across all transformations that other changelings use to identify them.
+They have expensive tastes, enjoying the finer things in life and preferring a life of luxury over hard work.
+They rarely show their true form, preferring to keep it something only shown to close friends or family in private.

+### Origins
+The true origins of the Changeling, as well as related races; the [[Strangeling]] and the [[Wierd]], is something lost to time.
+Believed to only be remembered by [[Titania]] and [[The Queen Of Air and Darkness]], others have made a variety of theories.